9elements/aygabtu/README.md

 ## Missing features

-* tests, preferrably against different versions of Rails, RSpec and capybara
 * support for example metadata (you can have it with a conventional `context` any time)

 ## Contributing